Jamison Square

-Jamison Square is a city park in Portland, Oregon's Pearl District.
-It was the first park added to the neighborhood.
+Jamison Square is a pocket park in Portland, Oregon's Pearl District.
+It was the first of a series of three parks to be added to the neighborhood as part of the 2001 River District Renewal plan, including Tanner Springs Park and The Fields Park.
+A fourth park was planned but has not begun construction.

 Design

-At a cost of $3.6 million, the park was designed and built during the 12-year tenure of Mayor Vera Katz.
+At a cost of $3.6 million, this urban green space was designed and built during the 12-year tenure of Mayor Vera Katz.

-The park was designed by PWP Landscape Architecture.
-The park was initially designed as an outdoor art gallery, with square rocks and steps at the center, but no water.
+Designed by PWP Landscape Architecture, the park was initially intended as an outdoor art gallery, with square rocks and steps at the center, but no water.
 Water, running at random times over the rock, was added to keep skateboarding teenagers from using them.
 The water on the rocks ended up turning the park into an urban beach, attracting children and families who use it as a wading pool, with the intermittent nature making it a "manmade tidal pool", also called "the community pond" by locals.
 A wooden boardwalk, made of ipê, connects Jamison Park to Tanner Springs Park, two blocks away, and is intended to eventually connect to the Willamette River.

 The park design includes three main elements: a fountain, a boardwalk, and an outdoor gallery.
 The stone fountain metaphorically expresses the idea of an "aquifer," as water pours out of the stone steps, filling up the gently sloping ground until the water is about 12 inches deep, at which point the water drains back out and the ground is dry.

 The square includes four 30-foot modern totem poles, created by Kenny Scharf and Paige Powell in 2001, named Tikitotmoniki Totems.
 The Oregonian lampooned the art in late 2002, saying "the Pearl Arts Foundation commissioned '80s art star Kenny Scharf to put up goofy Tiki Totems" in the park.
 However, the totem poles are also functional, as they hide steel support poles for the overhead trolley wires that supply power to the Portland Streetcar, which began operation in 2001.
 The Portland Streetcar passes on two sides of the park.

 The Pearl District kept a cancer survivors' memorial from being placed in the park.
 The park also features an orange steel sculpture called Contact II by Alexander Liberman.

 The park, considered a pocket park, opened in May 2002, based on a 1999–2000 master plan for parks in the Pearl District, all connected by a water theme.
 It was named for William Jamison (1945–1995), an art gallery owner who was a proponent of the Pearl District and died of AIDS-related illness.